Adopted: May, 2018

 Section 7.3 - Notice of Annual Meetings.

-At least sixty (60) days prior to the date fixed by Section 7.32 of this article for holding the annual meeting of members, the secretary, provided for herein, shall mail written notice of the time and place of such meeting to all voting members in good standing.
+At least sixty (60) days prior to the date fixed by Section 7.2 of this article for holding the annual meeting of members, the secretary, provided for herein, shall mail and email written notice of the time and place of such meeting to all voting members in good standing.

 Section 7.4 - Delayed Annual Meeting.